Apple’s effort to court ‘ethical’ hackers draws poor reviews

 “We are also planning to introduce new rewards for researchers to keep expanding participation in the program, and we are continuing to investigate paths to offer new and even better research tools that meet our rigorous, industry-leading platform security model,” he added.

-The security of Apple products, particularly iPhones, has come under more scrutiny after revelations by the Pegasus Project, an investigation by The Washington Post and 16 other media organizations that showed how software licensed by the Israeli company NSO Group had been used to hack phones belonging to human rights advocates, journalists and politicians.
+The security of Apple products, particularly iPhones, has come under more scrutiny after revelations this summer by the Pegasus Project, an investigation by The Washington Post and 16 other media organizations that showed how software licensed by the Israeli company NSO Group had been used to hack phones belonging to human rights advocates, journalists and politicians.
 The investigation uncovered forensic evidence of successful or attempted hacks on 34 iPhones, including the latest models with the latest updates.

 “Apple unequivocally condemns cyberattacks against journalists, human rights activists, and others seeking to make the world a better place,” Krstić said in a statement at the time.